atharvpuri/criqxa/README.md

   └─ profile.html
 /assets
   └─ styles.css
-🔮 Upcoming (Next Update Goals)
+ Upcoming (Next Update Goals)
-🧵 Comments and Replies
+ Comments and Replies

-📸 Upload images with posts
+Upload images with postsVoice notes

-🎙️ Voice notes

-🪄 Dark/light theme toggle
+ Dark/light theme toggle

-🌍 Internationalization
+Internationalization

-🙌 Credits
+Credits
-Built with ♥ by Atharv  — the one who blends code, cricket, and chaos.
+Built with  by Atharv  — the one who blends code, cricket, and chaos.
 Logo, design, logic — everything from scratch.
 No bootstraps.
 No bloat.

-🧠 Pro Tip
-You can fork this repo, plug your own Supabase keys in /modules/usersystem.js, and instantly create your own social platform — cricket or otherwise.